 What are your choices regarding cookies?

 Please note, however, that if you delete cookies or refuse to accept them, you might not be able to use all of the features we offer, you may not be able to store your preferences, and some of our pages might not display properly.

-Below is a link to a website which which shows you a variety of instructions (depending on the Internet browser you use) on how to stop cookies within your browser.
+Below is a couple of links to websites which which shows you a variety of instructions (depending on the Internet browser you use) on how to stop cookies within your browser.